 Nobody likes getting older.
 There’s a huge industry for “anti-aging” products and therapies that make you look and feel younger.
 Some of these are based on good evidence – and some are not!
 It may surprise you that one of the major causes of aging isn’t a lack of Botox or too few vacations – but rather poor gut health.
 We already know that poor gut health is a major cause of many health issues.
-When you suffer from an imbalance of gut bacteria due to dysbiosis, infection or yeast overgrowth, your gut function will be significantly impaired.
+When you suffer from an imbalance of gut bacteria due to dysbiosis, your gut function may be significantly impaired.

-Poor gut health typically results in a range of unpleasant symptoms, from digestive upsets and skin conditions to depression and sluggish brain function.
+Poor gut health typically results in a range of unpleasant symptoms, from digestive upsets and skin trouble to poor mood and sluggish brain function.
 This is because everything in your body connects to your gut!
 There is now substantial evidence that your gut microbiome plays a major role in your overall health and wellbeing.
 And that includes aging.

-Here are five ways that poor gut health can make you age faster!
+Here are four ways that poor gut health can make you age faster!

 1) Poor Nutrient Absorption

-Poor gut health can lead to malabsorption syndrome, in which your small intestine cannot properly absorb nutrients from the food you eat into your bloodstream.
-This can lead to a number of disorders in which your body can’t absorb enough of certain nutrients and fluids.
+Poor gut health can lead to poor absorption, in which your small intestine cannot properly absorb nutrients from the food you eat into your bloodstream.
+This can contribute to low nutrient levels and imbalances that affect how your body functions.

 Dietary needs change with age, and this includes both macronutrients (proteins, carbohydrates and fats) – and micronutrients (vitamins and minerals), or both.